tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataDownloadQc/lessons/lesson3.md

 ### GFF Format
 The gene annotation file is in Generic Feature Format (GFF).
-This formet tells us where genes are located in the reference genome.
+This format tells us where genes are located in the reference genome.
 Note that we must always be sure that our gene information and genome come from the same source.

 <p align="center">
 <img src="../images/gff.PNG">